 Encouraged by their increasing success, Pro Patria released a new album in September 2019 called “Executioner”, intended to bridge the gap between Quod Erat Demonstrandum and Back to Basics.
 It turned out to be much more than that.
 Not just more mature, but almost encyclopedical, compiling various Electro/EBM trends of the last 35 years in one album whilst maintaining and even expanding the typical Pro Patria sound.

-Only a few months after “Executioner” was released, Pro Patria commenced work on yet another album named “Godless” and which was released early 2021 and which has received very positive acclaim.
+Only a few months after “Executioner” was released, Pro Patria commenced work on yet another album named “Godless”, which was released early 2021 and which received very high acclaim.
 It became the band’s hardest and loudest album to date, or as Peter put it: “There are many things that are going wrong with our planet and since nobody seems to listen I feel compelled to shout a bit louder.”

-In February 2021, Pro Patria signed with the renowned Dark/Electro label Insane records.
+In February 2021, Pro Patria signed with the renowned Dark/Electro label Insane records , which released the “Godless” album as a luxury six-page digipack with pit art technology.

-In the meantime, Pro Patria has also started work on yet another album… completely acoustic this time, which will be called “Naked EBM”.
+In the meantime, Pro Patria is creating yet another album… completely acoustic this time, which will be called “Naked EBM”.
 It has always been Peter V’s dream to make piano and voice only versions of the most popular Pro Patria tracks and “Naked EBM” has therefore become a project where he can completely unleash his musical creativity without any constraint.
 Just music in its purest form.